 First Working Group - Who Can Talk Utility Distribution for 7 Hours?

 We can!
 The first working group kicked off by focusing on challenges and opportunities related to solar and the utility’s distribution system (how electricity gets from the transmission system to your house).
 Essentially, we discussed how rooftop solar is different from other sources of power, how the utility gets power from source to customer, and what impacts increased rooftop solar will have on this process.
 For our contribution, Utah Clean Energy brought in two technical experts to give presentations on lessons learned by areas like Hawaii and California, who are seizing their rooftop solar potential while successfully managing its impacts on utility transmission and distribution.
 Our expert from Clean Power Research showed how rooftop solar can actually help a utility avoid transmission and distribution costs as it provides energy on-site.
 It may not sound like a page-turner to you, but it was a thought-provoking presentation that outlined a win-win pathway for increased solar in Utah.

 |Staff Attorney Sophie Hayes looking inexplicably happy despite the giant stack of rate case testimony ahead of her.|

-In July, Utah Clean Energy submitted the last round of testimony followed by two days Public Service Commission hearing: cross examining witnesses and undergoing cross-examination regarding our testimony advocating for a fair shake for rooftop solar.
+In July of 2014, Utah Clean Energy submitted the last round of testimony followed by two days Public Service Commission hearing: cross examining witnesses and undergoing cross-examination regarding our testimony advocating for a fair shake for rooftop solar.